 Unsure if postgraduate study is right for you?
 Whether you're thinking about doing a master's or a PhD, this guide will talk you through the key things to consider.

-Not only are postgrad degrees brilliant opportunities to let you specialise in particular areas of research and study your chosen topic in-depth, but they can also increase your employability.
+Not only are postgraduate degrees brilliant ways to specialise in particular areas of research, but they can also increase your employability.

-Let's face it: going back to university for a while can be tempting.
-However, while there are plenty of advantages to doing a master's or PhD, there are also a number of aspects of postgraduate study that are slightly less ideal – not least the postgraduate funding to continue your studies.
+Let's face it: going back to university can be tempting.
+There are plenty of advantages to doing a master's or PhD.
+But, there are some aspects that are less ideal – including the postgraduate funding on offer.

 What's in this guide?